robertbraeutigam/scan/README.md

 3. If Responder sent Renegotiate, Initiator removes it keys and closes the connection.
 4. Otherwise, logical connection established.

-### Network Configuration

-Devices are expected to be available through a variety of network topologies and configurations, including through static or non-static IP addresses, through WiFi, with or without DHCP, through VPN, or through multiple network segments each with its own network zones or firewalls.

-Devices therefore must support low level network configuration options to enable them to participate in the SCAN network.
-These must at least include the following options:
-* Direct connection to SCAN network.
-Discovery and address resolution through broadcast UDP.
-* Connection through a gateway or gateways.
-Discovery and address resolution through gateway directly.

-Gateways present a way to configure a static set of IP addresses to speak to.
-This may be necessary for devices that are not on any "local" network.
-Connected through untrusted networks, such as cellular networks or other host networks.

-In addition, the network must support at least one direction of communication between devices or devices and gateways.

-Devices should do anything and everything that can be securely done to not have to configure the network to use the device.
-This should include the following:
-* Support WPS to join a WiFi network without configuration.
-* Support, detect and use DHCP if available.
-* Support local-link IP address auto-selection when DHCP not available, to support ad-hoc wired networks.

-Devices may support other methods to connect to a SCAN network, like VPN, Proxies, or other custom tunnelling methods.

-At the end of the network configuration devices must be able to send and receive frames to and from the rest of the SCAN network.

 ### Address Resolution

 To be able to establish a "physical" TCP connection between parties having static keys,